unrealwork/atsd-use-cases/how-to/aws/cloud-watch-alert/README.md

    --env TELEGRAM_CONFIG="telegram.properties"
 ```

-Bind the `telegram.properties` file to the sandbox container with the following:
+Bind the `telegram.properties` file to the sandbox container:

 ```sh
    --volume /home/user/telegram.properties:/telegram.properties
 ```

-The bound volume should at least contain the following required parameters:
+The bound volume should at least contain the required parameters in plaintext:

 ```txt
 bot_id=*********:***********************************